 Lodge Grass is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lodge Grass is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Lodge Grass who work in sales jobs (17.21%), maintenance occupations (12.30%), and food service (11.48%).

-Lodge Grass is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lodge Grass does not have a public transit system used by locals to get to and from work.

 The per capita income in Lodge Grass in 2022 was $11,346, which is low income relative to Montana and the nation.
 This equates to an annual income of $45,384 for a family of four.
 Lodge Grass also has one of the higher rates of people living in poverty in the nation, with 36.38% of its population below the federal poverty line.